-BioTime has granted to Abbott an exclusive license to manufacture and sell Hextend in the United States and Canada for all therapeutic uses other than those involving hypothermic surgery, or the replacement of substantially all of a patient's circulating blood volume.
+Hextend is being sold in the United States by Abbott Laboratories under an exclusive license from the Company.
+Abbott also has the right to sell Hextend in Canada, where an application for marketing approval is pending.
 BioTime has retained all rights to manufacture, sell or license Hextend and other products in all other countries.
 Abbott also has a right to obtain licenses to manufacture and sell other BioTime products.
+See "Licensing" for more information about the license granted to Abbott Laboratories.